-Imatinib.
+- Imatinib (Gleevec).
 Imatinib was the first targeted therapy approved by the U.S Food and Drug Administration (FDA) for CML in 2001.
-It is taken as a pill once or twice a day and causes fewer side effects than the chemotherapy (see below) used to treat CML in the past.
+It is taken as a pill once or twice a day.
+It works better than chemotherapy to treat CML and causes fewer side effects (see below).
 Nearly all patients with chronic phase CML have their blood counts return to normal and their spleen shrink after receiving this drug.
 Most importantly, 80% to 90% of patients newly diagnosed with chronic phase CML who receive imatinib no longer have detectable levels of cells with the Philadelphia chromosome.
-Imatinib may also be used to treat some adults with other types of cancer, such as acute lymphoblastic leukemia (ALL) with the presence of the Philadelphia chromosome.
+Imatinib may also be used to treat other types of cancer, such as acute lymphoblastic leukemia (ALL) with the presence of the Philadelphia chromosome.

 The side effects of imatinib are mild but can include slight nausea, which is very uncommon when imatinib is taken with food, changes in blood counts, fluid retention, swelling around the eyes, fatigue, diarrhea, and muscle cramps.

-Dasatinib.
+Dasatinib (Sprycel).
 Dasatinib is approved by the FDA as an initial treatment for patients with newly-diagnosed chronic phase CML and when other drugs are not working.
 It is a pill that may be taken once or twice a day depending on the dose.
-The side effects include anemia, a low level of white blood cells called neutropenia, a low level of platelets called thrombocytopenia, and the build-up of fluid around the lungs or heart.
+The side effects include anemia, a low level of white blood cells called neutropenia, a low level of platelets called thrombocytopenia, and heart and lung problems called pulmonary hypertension.
 The doctor will monitor a patient’s blood counts frequently after starting dasatinib and may adjust the dose or stop giving the drug temporarily if the patient’s blood counts drop too low.
 Dasatinib may also cause bleeding, fluid retention, diarrhea, rash, headache, fatigue, and nausea.
 Dasatinib requires stomach acid in order to be absorbed so patients should not take anti-acid medications.

-Nilotinib.
+Nilotinib (Tasigna).
 Nilotinib is also approved by the FDA as an initial treatment for patients with newly-diagnosed chronic phase CML and when other drugs are not working.
 It is a capsule that patients take by mouth twice a day on an empty stomach.
 Common side effects include low blood counts, rash, headache, nausea, diarrhea, and itching.
-Other possible but uncommon serious side effects include high blood sugar levels, fluid build up, and swelling of the pancreas or liver.
+Other possible but uncommon serious side effects include high blood sugar levels, fluid build-up, and swelling of the pancreas or liver.
 The most serious side effect of nilotinib includes possibly life-threatening heart and blood vessel problems that can lead to an irregular heartbeat, stroke, and possible sudden death.
-However, this side effect is very rare.
-However, there can be interactions with other medications that may increase these risks, so be sure to talk with your doctor about all medications you are taking.
+This side effect is very rare, but patients may need testing to check their heart health during treatment.
+There can be interactions with other medications that may increase these risks, so be sure to talk with your doctor about all medications you are taking.

 Other specific tests are used to find the number of cells that have the Philadelphia chromosome or contain the BCR-ABL fusion gene.
 When CML is diagnosed, the Philadelphia chromosome is found in almost all of a person’s bone marrow and blood cells.
 Once a person’s CML shows a complete hematologic response, the doctor then looks for a cytogenetic response with tests such as FISH (see Diagnosis ).

 An important goal of treatment is to achieve a complete cytogenetic response.
-This requires performing a bone marrow biopsy and is generally done three to six months after starting treatment when blood tests suggest that there are fewer leukemia cells.
-It is not clear whether any of these drugs can cure CML, and the disease may come back if treatment is stopped.
+This may require performing a bone marrow biopsy and is generally done 3 to 6 months after starting TKI treatment when blood tests suggest that there are fewer leukemia cells.
+It is not clear whether any of these drugs can cure CML.
+The disease may come back if treatment is stopped.
 If treatment with one of these drugs has worked, a patient no longer has evidence of cells with the Philadelphia chromosome and has normal levels of blood cells.
 This is called a complete cytogenetic remission.
 It is currently recommended that these drugs should be continued throughout the person’s life to prevent the CML from recurring.

 The most sensitive test to look for remaining CML is called a quantitative reverse transcriptase PCR (Q-RT-PCR) test.
 This test is recommended every three months on a blood sample.
-Generally, this test can find one CML cell remaining among 1 million normal blood cells, so, when this test is negative, it is very likely that the CML is nearly gone.
-On the other hand, if the results of this test begin to rise, then the current treatment is no longer working, and it may be time to switch medications before the disease recurs.
+Generally, this test can find one CML cell remaining among 1 million healthy blood cells, so, when this test is negative, it is very likely that the CML is nearly gone.
+On the other hand, if a person continues taking the medication as directed and the results of this test begin to rise, then the current treatment is no longer working.
+This means that it may be time to switch medications before the disease recurs.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist or a hematologist.

-A drug called hydroxyurea (Hydrea, Droxia) is often given to lower the number of white blood cells until CML can be diagnosed with the tests described in the Diagnosis section.
+A drug called hydroxyurea (Droxia, Hydrea) is often given to lower the number of white blood cells until CML can be diagnosed with the tests described in the Diagnosis section.
 Given in capsule form, this drug works well to return blood cells to normal levels within a few days or weeks and reduce the size of the spleen, but it does not reduce the percentage of cells with the Philadelphia chromosome and does not prevent blast crisis alone.
 Although hydroxyurea has few side effects, most patients newly diagnosed with chronic phase CML receive imatinib or another TKI (see above) as soon as possible.
-Side effects of chemotherapy depend on the specific drug and the dosage and usually go away when treatment is complete.
+Side effects of chemotherapy depend on the specific drug and the dosage and usually become less severe over time.